MIT-AI-Accelerator/c3po-model-server/README.md

 6. Setup `pipenv` to shadow `conda`-installed packages and local env version of python: `pipenv --python=$(which python) --site-packages`

-7. Install dependencies and dev dependencies locally from teh `Pipfile` by running `pipenv install --dev`.
+7. Install dependencies and dev dependencies locally from the `Pipfile` by running `pipenv install --dev`.

 8. Start the app `pipenv run uvicorn app.api:app`.